A Bunch Of World Leaders Fell Asleep At This International Summit And The Photos Are Amazing

 That sounds like a lot of hard work — and may explain why a quarter of the leaders were sleeping during the sessions.

-Here's Palestinian president Mahmoud Abbas.
+Here's Palestinian President Mahmoud Abbas.

-Here's the President of Yemen, Abdrabbuh Mansur Hadi.
+Here's the president of Yemen, Abdrabbuh Mansur Hadi.

 Here's the Emir of Kuwait, Sabah Al-Ahmad Al-Jaber Al-Sabah.